intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Dataset Metamodel.md

 - **status** - status information describes the state of the data collection equipment, not the business-functional environment.
 This information can be read/write and can also be updated, but usually not frequently.

-- **events** - events are produced from telemetry and status data at the edge, based on rules or predictions.
+- **event** - events are produced from telemetry and status data at the edge, based on rules or predictions.
 Rule-based events select variables from the data according to configurable parameters.
 Predicted events are based on features in the data which are applied to downloaded ML models.

+- **period** - period data is aligned with the epoch (starting millisecond) of categorical periods such as 'month', 'week', 'dayt' and 'timeofday'.
+The canonical periods are specified in the [energy API](https://docs.sundaya.monitored.equipment/docs/api.sundaya.monitored.equipment/0/c/Implementation/Datasets/monitoring/pms).

 ---